artitw/text2text/README.md

 ```
 pip install -qq -U text2text
 ```
-* By default, all functionality in the demo and examples below work with less than 16 GB RAM, which means it runs on Colab.
+* All functionality in the demo and examples work with <16 GB RAM, which means they run on Colab.
   * See [Colab Demo](https://colab.research.google.com/drive/1LE_ifTpOGO5QJCKNQYtZe6c_tjbwnulR) and [Examples](#examples) below

 ## Class Diagram